 A Secular, Scientific Process

-As a process, breathing, and secular mindfulness has its roots in deeply-rooted scientific methods laid out for decades by Jon Kabat-Zinn.
+As a process, breathing and secular mindfulness have its roots in deeply-rooted scientific methods laid out for decades by Jon Kabat-Zinn.
 This process supports a complete body scan to practice tuning into the sensations of our body.
 With practice, we become more mindful in our as-lived experiences.

-The science behind this work has repeatedly shown a reduction in stress, a slowing of our reflective self, and better regulation of emotions, which often moves into our work and relationships.
+The science behind this work has repeatedly shown a reduction in stress, a slowing of our reactive self, and better regulation of emotions, which often influences our work and relationships.

 Science has validated this process with greater knowledge about our nervous system, emotions, and even neuroscience.
 The benefits include reduced rumination, stress reduction, boosts to working memory, focus, less emotional reactivity, more cognitive flexibility, and relationship satisfaction.

 This is how many of us have come to know mindfulness.
 Ironically, Jon Kabat-Zinn’s scientific results have given rise to mindfulness-as-panacea for anything that ails us.
 And regrettably, the scientific method strips out the very core that can move us beyond the roots of our stress: to penetrate the self-delusion that impedes us from accepting the impermanence of change and suffering.

 Fleeting and Feeling Products

 Unfortunately, in America, any process can be reduced to a product at breakneck speed.
 This is where our mobile meditation van surfaces.
 In a movement termed McMindfulness, many purveyors have begun to capitalize on ways to de-stress our fast-paced lives.